 The Consumer Welfare Standard and the Protect Competition Standard: A Comparison and Assessment

-What should courts to prioritize in determining antitrust cases: measurable welfare effects, or the protection of competitive rivalry itself?
+What should courts prioritize in determining antitrust cases: measurable welfare effects, or the protection of competitive rivalry itself?
 The Consumer Welfare Standard and the Protect Competition Standard offer different answers.